raghuchandan1/Project4-Microservices/README.md

 ### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+Operationalize a working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+This project includes:
-* Test your project code using linting
+* Testing the project code using linting
-* Complete a Dockerfile to containerize this application
+* A Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
+* Deploying the containerized application using Docker and making a prediction
-* Improve the log statements in the source code for this application
+* Improving the log statements in the source code for this application
-* Configure Kubernetes and create a Kubernetes cluster
+* Configuring Kubernetes and creating a Kubernetes cluster
-* Deploy a container using Kubernetes and make a prediction
+* Deploying a container using Kubernetes and making a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested
+* Uploading the complete Github repo with CircleCI to indicate that the code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

----
+Y

 ## Setup the Environment